alexsnow348/learning-notes/learning-notes/machine-learning-and-ai-notes/bot-openclaw/coding-agent.md

 • GitHub/GitLab tokens can live in environment variables or a simple secrets file mounted by OpenClaw.
 • Support SSH keys as an alternative; you can configure SSH agent forwarding or use an SSH key stored on disk with the repo URL using SSH.

 7. Triggering and UX

 • CLI trigger via OpenClaw: python -m coding_agent --task lint --repo https://...
 • Or open a small HTTP API (POST /trigger) and call it from the chat via an HTTP request (OpenClaw can do that if you add a small HTTP client step in the skill).

-What I need from you to tailor this exactly

-• Do you want the coding agent to live on a Raspberry Pi, your workstation, or both?

-• Preferred language for the runner: Python is simplest, but we can do Node.js or Go.

-• Git platforms: GitHub.com, GitLab.com, self-hosted, or a mix?

-• Auth method: PATs, SSH keys, or both?
-Any secret storage constraints?

-• How you want to trigger tasks: CLI in OpenClaw, REST API, or webhooks?

-• Any extra tasks in the pipeline (e.g., type-check, lint across multiple languages, deploy steps)?

-If you want, I can generate a concrete starter package you can drop into your OpenClaw workspace:

-• A minimal coding-agent OpenClaw skill (coding-agent/ with an SKILL.md)

-• A starter runner.py and a small CLI wrapper

-• An optional Dockerfile and docker-compose.yml

-• A sample GitHub/GitLab config snippet showing how tokens would be wired

-Tell me your deployment details (Pi vs PC, Git platforms, auth method, and trigger mode), and I’ll produce the exact files and commands you can apply right away.